NGC 4589

 NGC 4589 is an elliptical galaxy located in the Draco constellation.
-It is at a distance of about 108 million light-years away from the Earth.
+It was discovered by German-British astronomer William Herschel on November 22, 1797.
+This galaxy lies at a distance of 22.39 Mpc from the Milky Way, and is receding with a heliocentric radial velocity of 2002 km/s.
 It is known by its designations PGC 42139 or UGC 7797.

-In the center of NGC 4589 lies a supermassive black hole.
-The galaxy hosted a supernova called 2005cz.
-NGC 4589 was discovered by astronomer William Herschel on November 22, 1797.